reduxframework/redux-framework/README.txt

 Visit our website at [http://reduxframework.com/](http://reduxframework.com/)

-= You don't have much content in this FAQ section = That's because the real FAQ section is one our site!
+= You don't have much content in this FAQ section = That's because the real FAQ section is on our site!
 Please visit [http://reduxframework.com/docs/faqs/](http://reduxframework.com/docs/faqs/

 == Screenshots ==

 1. This is the demo mode of Redux Framework.
-Activate it and you will find a fully-function admin panel that you can play with.
-On the Plugins page, beneith the description and an activated Redux Framework, you will find a Demo Mode link.
+Activate it and you will find a fully-functional admin panel that you can play with.
+On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==